harness/developer-hub/docs/cloud-cost-management/get-started/onboarding-guide/set-up-cost-visibility-for-kubernetes.md

 To fully enable CCM for a Kubernetes cluster, you need to:

 - **Deploy a delegate into the target cluster.** This gives Harness a connection into your cluster.
-- **Create a Harness Kubernetes connector that targets the delegate.** This ties your cluster and delegate to a representation of your cluster in Harness.
+- **Create a Harness cloud provider Kubernetes connector that targets the delegate.** This ties your cluster and delegate to a representation of your cluster in Harness.
 - **Create a Harness CCM Kubernetes connector that targets the Kubernetes connector.** This enables the delegate to start collecting usage metrics to be sent back to Harness for use in CCM.
 - **(Optional) Deploy the autostopping controller and router into the target cluster.** This enables you to create CCM autostopping rules to reduce costs of your cluster.